Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32S3/XIAO_ESP32S3_Getting_Started.md

 ### BootLoader Mode

-There are times when we use the wrong program to make XIAO appear to lose ports or not work properly.
-The specific performance is:
+Sometimes, using the wrong program can cause the XIAO to lose its port or not function correctly.
+Common issues include:

-- Connected to computer, but no port number found for XIAO.
+- The XIAO is connected to the computer, but *no port number* is found.

-- The computer is connected and the port number appears, but the upload program fails.
+- The XIAO is connected, and a port number appears, but the *program upload fails*.

 When you encounter the above two situations, you can try to put XIAO into BootLoader mode, which can solve most of the problems of unrecognized devices and failed uploads.
 The specific method is:

 - **Step 1**.
-Press and hold the BOOT button on the XIAO ESP32S3 without releasing it.
+Press and hold the `BOOT` button on the XIAO ESP32S3 without releasing it.
 - **Step 2**.
-Keep the BOOT button pressed and then connect to the computer via the data cable.
-Release the BOOT button after connecting to the computer.
+Keep the `BOOT` button pressed and then connect to the computer via the data cable.
+Release the `BOOT` button after connecting to the computer.
 - **Step 3**.
 Upload the **Blink** program to check the operation of the XIAO ESP32S3.

 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/SeeedStudio-XIAO-ESP32S3/img/15.gif" style={{width:500, height:'auto'}}/></div>

 ### Reset

-When the program runs abnormally, you can press Reset once during power-up to let XIAO re-execute the uploaded program.
+When the program runs abnormally, you can press `Reset` once during power-up to let XIAO re-execute the uploaded program.

-When you press and hold the BOOT key while powering up and then press the Reset key once, you can also enter BootLoader mode.
+When you press and hold the `BOOT` key while powering up and then press the `Reset` key once, you can also enter BootLoader mode.

 ## Run your first Blink program

 By now, I believe you have a good understanding of the features and hardware of the XIAO ESP32S3.
 Next, let's take the simplest Blink program as an example and perform the first blink for your XIAO ESP32S3!

 - **Step 1.** Launch the Arduino application.
 - **Step 2.** Navigate to **File > Examples > 01.Basics > Blink**, open the program.

 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/SeeedStudio-XIAO-ESP32S3/img/11.png" style={{width:700, height:'auto'}}/></div>